-Federal Support increased \$11.3 million (102.4%) due to additional Federal Support from the American Rescue Plan Act.
+Federal Support increased \$15.4 million (133.3%) due to additional Federal Support from the American Rescue Plan Act.

-- 3. Taxes The FY22 Revised Budget tax revenue increased \$5.3 million (5.3%) over the FY21 Amended Budget.
-This reflects an increase in sales taxes of \$3.3 million (7.9%) and an increase in property taxes of \$1.8 million (3.4%) stemming from an increase in assessed property values and a 0.20 mill increase to the property tax rate.
+- 3. Taxes The FY22 Adopted Budget tax revenue increased \$6.8 million (6.7%) over the FY21 Amended Budget.
+This reflects an increase in sales taxes of \$3.1 million (7.4%) and an increase in property taxes of \$3.3 million (6.1%) stemming from a substantial growth in assessed property values.
 Sales tax revenues in FY21 were severely depressed from the COVID-19 pandemic.
-The increase in the FY22 Revised Budget anticipates that the economy will begin to normalize as populations are vaccinated and businesses are able to return to full capacity operations.
-The FY22 Revised Budget decreased \$1.4 million (1.3%) over the FY22 Approved.
-This is primarily due to sales tax revenues projected to normalize to a degree, but not return to pre-pandemic levels due to the cancellation of the 2021 cruise ship season. - 4.
-Charges for Services The FY22 Revised Budget increased \$3.4 million (2.3%) over the FY21 Amended.
-This is driven by the increase in anticipated revenue by the Hospital due to the addition of a new mental and behavioral health facility, offset by depressed revenues for the Airport, Docks, and Harbors as a result of the COVID-19 pandemic and reduced travel and tourism activity.
-The FY22 Revised Budget increases \$2.2 million (1.4%) over the FY22 Approved Budget, again due to increased charges for services for Enterprise funds. - 5.
-Licenses, Permits and Fees The FY22 Revised Budget increased \$0.8 million (10.4%) over the FY21 Amended.
-This is primarily due to an increase in the anticipated Marine Passenger Fees as the City anticipates that cruise ships will return to Juneau in 2022.
-The FY22 Revised Budget shows a decrease of \$5.4 million (39.5%) over the FY22 Approved.
-This decrease is attributable to the FY22 Approved Budget anticipating that the cruise ship season would return in 2021.
+The increase in the FY22 Adopted Budget anticipates that the economy will begin to normalize as populations are vaccinated and businesses are able to return to full capacity operations.
+The FY22 Adopted Budget increased immaterially over the FY22 Approved Budget. - 4.
+Charges for Services The FY22 Adopted Budget increased \$2.4 million (1.6%) over the FY21 Amended Budget.
+This is driven by an increase in anticipated revenue by the Hospital due to the addition of a new mental and behavioral health facility, offset by depressed revenues for the Airport, Docks, and Harbors as a result of the COVID-19 pandemic and reduced travel and tourism activity.
+The FY22 Adopted Budget increased \$1.2 million (0.8%) over the FY22 Approved Budget, again due to increased charges for services for Enterprise funds. - 5.
+Licenses, Permits and Fees The FY22 Adopted Budget increased \$0.8 million (10.5%) over the FY21 Amended.
+This is primarily due to an increase in the anticipated Marine Passenger Fees as the City anticipates that cruise ships will fully return to Juneau in 2022.
+The FY22 Adopted Budget shows a decrease of \$5.4 million (39.5%) over the FY22 Approved.
+This decrease is attributable to the FY22 Approved Budget anticipating that the cruise ship season would fully return in 2021.